 The Grass Handling System (GHS) consists of a rear discharge mower deck connected to a 10 in.
-(25 cm) blower and a rear mounted grass catcher with 6.7 bushel (238 liters) capacity or optional 9.5 bushel (335 liters) capacity.
+(25 cm) blower and a rear mounted grass catcher with 7.0 bushel (246 liters) capacity or optional 9.5 bushel (335 liters) capacity.
 The GHS blower operates any time the mower blade clutch is engaged and moves grass through the rear discharge deck chute into the grass catcher.
-Blower airflow is exhausted out the back of the grass catcher is full and needs to be emptied, a "full" signal horn alerts the operator.
+Blower airflow is exhausted out the back of the grass catcher, through a filtering screen.
+When the grass catcher is full and needs to be emptied, a "full" signal horn alerts the operator.
 When the "full" signal horn sounds, it is important to stop mowing to prevent overfilling and clogging of the blower system.